An example might help:

 I was wondering what it would be like if the paper had retained it's original title.
 Would it have gained traction and would goto have been effectively banished as it is today?
 We may never know unless we were able to shift into the parallel universe where it was not banned.

-Well friends, I did you a favor a while back.
-I traveled to that parallel universe.
-Yes indeed there are companies that run custom home grown software written in BASIC.
+Well, I traveled to that parallel universe.
+There are companies that run custom home grown software written in BASIC.
 Yes, that BASIC:

 10 print "hello world"